betsykimak/concord-to-php/README.md

 + One outline = one post
 + Drops opml files on the server, one file per post
 + OPML files are named as `concord-posttitle.opml`
++ Builds a page of posts from multiple OPML files
 + Most recent posts are displayed first
 + Two sample OPML files are included
++ Retains toolbars similar to <a href="http://fargo.io">Fargo</a>'s
 + Like <a href="http://fargo.io">Fargo</a>, store photos elsewhere and reference
 + Uses localStorage for fast editing
 + Uses DOM for robust PHP parsing